Game of Thrones

 A Song of Ice and Fire

 The first book in the A Song of Ice and Fire series titled A Game of Thrones was published Bantam Spectra on August 6th, 1996.
 In the following years, the sequels A Clash of Kings (February, 1999), A Storm of Swords (November 2000) A Feast for Crows (November 2005) and A Dance with Dragons (July 2011) were released.

 Game of Thrones

-The first season of the HBO television series created by David Benioff and D. B. Weiss debuted on April 17th, 2011.
+The pilot season of the HBO television series created by David Benioff and D. B. Weiss debuted on April 17th, 2011.
 The series was filmed primarily at the Paint Hall Studios in Belfast, Northern Ireland, with other portions filmed in Iceland, Croatia, Morocco and Malta.